 Talked to Infinity about their plans a bit while the girls were finishing school.
 We left shortly after they pulled their anchor.
 Nice calm sail to Nevis.
 Anchored out and decided it was too late to go check in.
 Went together to the beach instead and chatted while the girls played.

 Day 898 ~ Adventure in the MedFebruary 28th, 2013

 I ripped into the port headsail winch, which has been squeaking a little lately.
-Went pretty smoothly and Nika, my most mechanical one, actually showed some interest in how it worked.
+Went pretty smoothly and Sara, my most mechanical one, actually showed some interest in how it worked.
 After breakfast I went to town to check into Nevis.
 Other than rubber stamping my form and taking money for the use of the mandatory mooring balls there really wasn't much point.
 Oh, wait, the money was the point.
 The port had free wifi, a bench and an outlet, so I was able to take care of some client projects at least.
 The seating was soft and even in the shade.
 Can't ask for much more.

 I decided to walk around town a bit and scope out the provisioning situation.
 Lisa would insist that preparing food, eating and cleaning up thereafter takes up way too much time.
 That is certainly true with the kids around.
 Solo, or just her and I, I think meals would take up very little time.
-But alas, Nina is eating like a sumo wrestler and Nana is "hungry" 6 times a day.
+But alas, Emma is eating like a sumo wrestler and Anna is "hungry" 6 times a day.
 I think some growth spurts might be brewing.